lgmanzan/ResiliencePoisoning_forReview/Readme.md

-# Vulnerability detection under poisoning attacks through code and token features.
+# On the resilience of traditional AI-models towards poisoning attacks.
 Lorena González-Manzano and Joaquin Garcia-Alfaro

 (Universidad Carlos III de Madrid/ SAMOVAR, Télécom SudParis, Institut Polytechnique de Paris, Palaiseau, 91120, France)

-This repository contains used data (namely computed code metrics and tokens) and complete results of the paper "Vulnerability detection under poisoning attacks.
+This repository contains used data (namely computed code metrics and tokens) and complete results of the paper "On the resilience of traditional AI-models towards poisoning attacks.
 Lorena González-Manzano and Joaquin Garcia-Alfaro (submitted for evaluation)".

 The metrics provided in results are the following: